 Do the examples of whom sound a little odd to you?
 You're not alone!
 Using whom in casual conversation can sound formal and stuffy, so when we talk to each other we often use who instead.
 It's all right to continue to use who during informal conversation or even in informal writing, but with all formal writing you must use whom for the objective case and who for the subjective case.

 - Use who in a question when you would answer it with I, he, she, we, or they.
 Use whom when you would answer the question with me, him, her, us, or them.
 In other words, use who in a question if you would answer it with a subject pronoun, and use whom in a question if you would answer it with an object pronoun.

 Who would like some ice cream?
 I would like some ice cream.

 Whom did you ask for cookies?
-You asked me for cookies.
-(Answer the question.)
+You asked him for cookies.

 To whom did you wave?
 You waved to me.

 Whom, him, and me are all object pronouns.
 You wouldn't say you asked

 hefor cookies or you waved to I. Who Whom Subject pronoun Direct or indirect object pronoun Never use as the object of a preposition Must use with prepositions